impzero/gimlet-sample-app/README.md

 ## Gimlet sample app

-A webserver with a few configuration options.
+A webserver with a few configuration options!

 ## Usage